 Myth #2: DMARC is only relevant for the most prominent phishing and spoofing targets out there, like banks and the federal government.

 In reality, spoofing affects everyone.
 According to AIG, business email compromise (an attack driven by email impersonation) has supplanted malware as the number one culprit in cyber insurance claims.
-Furthermore, Barracuda recently stated that over 80% of all attacks are leveraging brand impersonation as the vector.
 This is the specific problem that DMARC aims to solve — it’s not only a very real problem but it’s a far-reaching one.
 Businesses of all sizes and verticals are affected.
-That is why, in the last three years, the FBI has reported $26 billion in losses to BEC.
+That is why, in the last three years, the FBI has reported $1.8 billion in losses to BEC.
 Companies and domain owners of all kinds are responding to that threat by deploying DMARC — we’ve seen a 500% increase in the number of DMARC records in three years.

 Myth #3: Having a DMARC policy is enough — I don’t need to be at enforcement.